Help Preserve Your Quality of Life If a Life-Threatening Illness Occurs

 Critical Illness and Critical Illness Plus Limited Benefit Policy series 0907-80 and 0907-80-U issued by The Western and Southern Life Insurance Company.

-The Western & Southern Life Insurance Company, Cincinnati, Ohio, operates in DC and all states except AK, CT, ME, MA, NH, NY and VT.
+The Western and Southern Life Insurance Company, Cincinnati, Ohio, operates in DC and all states except AK, CT, ME, MA, NH, and NY.

 Critical Illness coverage is not comprehensive health insurance coverage (often referred to as "Major Medical Coverage").
 It does not satisfy the individual mandate of the Patient Protection and Affordable Care Act.
 It does not meet the requirements of minimum essential coverage as defined by federal law.

 This policy contains exclusions, limitations, reduction of benefits and terms for keeping them in force.
 Product availability, benefits, coverage, exclusions and limitations may vary by state.